DEVOTIONALS

 His love is real, and we need to acknowledge His presence.
 God is not

-some mystic being in the sky, He is our Creator and He is who He says
+some mystic being in the sky, He is our Creator, and He is who He says

 He is – He is God.

-want to feel safe and protected?
-Would you like to have calmness and
+– Do I want to feel safe and protected?

-confidence in all situations?
-Then do like the Psalmist did:
+then we need to do like the Psalmist did:

 The Psalmist ‘connected’ with God!
 How can we ‘connect’

 with Him too?
-It is the same as connecting with others, it
+It is the same as connecting with others; it

 begins with communication.
 The more we communicate